stat545ubc-2021/mda-Lorenzo-Lindo/mini-data-analysis-milestone1.md

 Plotting the distribution of the diameter of trees. **Rationale**: This was done to get a sense of the distribution of the diameter variable.
+The following code takes the vancouver_trees dataset and generates a histogram with diameter on the x axis and count on the y axis.
+This histogram plots the distribution of the diameter of trees in this dataset.

 ``` r
 vancouver_trees %>%